thisdialynx/JetiTable/README.md

 - Schedule for the day

 ## Downloads
-[GitHub](https://github.com/thisdialynx/JetiTable/releases/latest) is the only source at the moment
+[GitHub](https://github.com/thisdialynx/JetiTable/releases/latest) and [SourceForge](https://sourceforge.net/projects/diaproduction/files/JetiTable/) is the only source at the moment

 ## Translation contributions
 Default string resources are located here: